kiranma72/abdm-docs/content/4-building-a-phr-app/signup-or-signin.md

 }
 ```

-3. **/v1/apps/generate/otp**
+3. **URL: /v1/apps/generate/otp**

-Explanation - Api Accepts Mobile Number/Email and then Generates OTP for it.
-Request Body - Required Response - Api Accepts Mobile Number/Email and then Generates OTP for it. if number/email id not found then throws error.
+*Explanation* - Api Accepts Mobile Number/Email and then Generates OTP for it.

+*Request Body* - Required Response

+Api Accepts Mobile Number/Email and then Generates OTP for it. if number/email id not found then throws error.

 Note :

 1. OTP will be valid for 10 Minutes only
-Parameters
+*Parameters*

 No Parameters

-Request body (In application/JSON)
+*Request body* (In application/JSON)

 **Example for Request body**
 ```